 She has been recognized by Meredith College as a Distinguished Alumna and by East Carolina University as an Outstanding Woman of ECU.

-Currently, she is chair of the Executive Board and serves on the Audit Committee and the Administration Committee for the National Association of Independent Colleges and Universities (NAICU).
-She is also the past treasurer and current vice chair of the North Carolina Independent Colleges and Universities (NCICU).
-She serves on the Presidents’ Council of the Cooperating Raleigh Colleges and on the Presidents’ Council of USA South, Meredith’s athletic conference.
-In addition, she is a member of the Raleigh Chamber of Commerce Board of Advisors.
+Currently, she is past chair of the Executive Board and served on the Audit Committee and the Administration Committee for the National Association of Independent Colleges and Universities (NAICU).
+She is also the past treasurer and current chair of the North Carolina Independent Colleges and Universities (NCICU).
+She serves on the Presidents’ Council of the Cooperating Raleigh Colleges and chairs the Presidents’ Council of USA South, Meredith’s athletic conference.